davidenberg/Junction_2024/README.md

         "y_cord": "0"
     }
     ```
-    2. De-forested Are Increase (DAI), the area of deforested land within the chunck has increased at least 5% since the last data point
+    2. De-forested Area Increase (DAI), the area of deforested land within the chunck has increased at least 5%pt since the last data point
     ```json
     {
         "date": "2022-10-01-00_00_2022-10-01-23_59",